tech4GT/image-sequencer/README.md

 ## String syntax

 Image sequencer supports stringifying a sequence which is appended to the url and hence can then be shared.
-An example below shows the string syntax for `channel` module
+An example below shows the string syntax for `channel` and `invert` module
 ```
 channel{channel:green},invert{}
 ```